d-hand/html360/README.md

 Perfect for sharing with friends via messengers or viewing offline.

 ## 💡 The Core Idea
-The philosophy of **html360** is to make a 360° panorama feel like a simple, universal file (like a standard image or video).
+The philosophy of **html360** is to make a 360° panorama feel like a simple, universal file (like a image or video).

 You can open it on any device without:
 - Installing special software (**any modern web browser is all you need**).
-- Relying on external services (Google Photos, Yandex Disk, etc.).
+- Relying on external services (Google Photos, Yandex Panoramas, etc.).
 - An internet connection.

-It turns a complex interactive experience into a single portable document.

-## ✨ Features
-- **All-in-one**: JS, CSS, and your photo (WebP Base64) inside one portable HTML.
-- **Optimization**: Automatic 8K resizing and WebP conversion via [Sharp](https://sharp.pixelplumbing.com).
-- **Zero Dependencies**: The output file works without a server or internet connection.
-- **Mobile Ready**: Built-in support for touch gestures and gyroscope.
-- **Powered by**: Uses the lightweight [Pannellum](https://pannellum.org) viewer.

 ## 🖼️ Live Demo
 Experience the result of an 8K panorama processed by html360: